|Approx. Paddle Time:||5-6 hours|

 |Average Gradient:||9.9 fpm|

 From the Namekagon Dam Landing, the narrow river quietly meanders through low banks of fen forest and open marsh for the first several miles.
-The first rapids occur a little more than two miles below the dam where the surrounding forest closes in and the river rushes through a long pitch of (unnamed) class 1 whitewater.
+The first rapids occur a little more than two miles below the dam where the surrounding forest closes in and the river rushes through a long pitch of class 1 rapids.
 After the rapids, the river slows and widens and the forest recedes into the distance as open marsh once again claims the riverbanks.

 This pattern continues for the entire section, slow and calm with occasional riffles through open marsh, then the river constricts and rushes through a low hazard rapids between densely wooded banks.